pjbk/DSS-Anemia/README.md

-# Anemia Risk Predictor DSS
+# Interpretable Real-Time Anemia Risk Predictor

 An ensemble learning-powered web application designed to diagnose anemia and estimate its likelihood based on clinical hematological and demographic parameters.
 A real-time interface, developed with Streamlit, predicts anemia and enables data-driven clinical decisions at the point of care.
 This tool empowers medical practitioners and health professionals with a decision support system (DSS) that not only predicts anemia status but also explains the reasoning behind predictions using SHAP (SHapley Additive exPlanations) visualizations.